Updated: May 17, 2021

 What if you don't have a functioning thyroid anymore?

 If you no longer have a functioning thyroid, then you are actively taking thyroid medication and your body still needs to convert T4 into T3 active thyroid hormone, so these nutrients are important for all.

-Let’s get started with the food and nutrients that are most important for thyroid health!
+What food and nutrients that are important for thyroid health?

 Each of these nutrients listed below play an important role in the function of your thyroid, however you need to make sure you are replenishing all nutrients in order to prevent imbalances and deficiencies.
 For example, supplementing with iodine if you have low selenium can actually make thyroid disease worse.

 Selenium is an important nutrient because it is needed for the enzyme that converts T4 hormone into the active T3 hormone.
 If your body is deficient in selenium then hypothyroidism can develop due to low levels of thyroid hormone available.

 Selenium is found in liver, seafood, and red meats.
 Selenium can also be found in Brazil nuts, but the amount present depends on the soil content.
 Unfortunately the range of selenium in 1 ounce of Brazil nuts can range from 55 mcg to 550 mcg.

 Here is the supplement I recommend in my practice: Ecological Formulas Kelp